ryanvanmass/ryanvanmass.github.io/_posts/2021/June/2021-06-12-HowToFocusWithADD.md

 ---
-title: "How To Focus With ADD"
+title: "How To Focus With ADHD"
-date: 2021-06-12T19:30:23-04:00
+date: 2021-06-12 19:30:23 -04:00
-draft: false
 categories:
     - Brain Dump
-tags:
-    -
 ---

 ## Disclamer
 This post is by no means a definitive guide or medical advise.
 This is simply what I have found works for me.

-## What is ADD
+## What is ADHD
-ADD or Attention Defaced disorder is a medical condition that causes you to find it difficult if not impossible to focus on one task at a time or to stay focused for long periods of time.
+ADHD or Attention Defaced disorder is a medical condition that causes you to find it difficult if not impossible to focus on one task at a time or to stay focused for long periods of time.

 ## So How do you Focus?
 ### Planning your Day